 In case a foreign vessel has met all the requirements to be imported and registered as a Thai Vessel, the following procedures shall also be observed:

 The vessel must be properly documented or brought-out from the port of its origin with a duly issued port clearance before it can be brought-in any ports of Thailand.
 Moreover, a Radio Certificate must be previously secured from The National Telecommunications Commission of Thailand before a foreign vessel can be allowed to be imported and registered as a Thai vessel in the port of Thailand.
-Failing to do so, a fine of THB 20,000 shall be imposed by Thai Government.
+Failing to do so, a fine of THB 20,000 shall be imposed by the Thai Government.

 Under Thai Laws, a foreigner cannot own a vessel in Thailand.
 In case a foreigner wants to own a Thai vessel or import a vessel for business or for the purpose of converting the vessel registration to a Thai Vessel, the owner of that vessel should register a Thai Company Limited first, and then, own the vessel through the Thai company.
 However, according to section 7 of Thai Vessel Act B.E.
 2481, for a person to be a legitimate owner of a registered Thai Vessel to engage with trading on Thai waters, should have one of the following qualifications: